The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Plan your driver’s licence and vehicle registration transfer

-- Notify employers, schools, the CRA, and subscription services
+- Notify employers, schools, the CRA, and subscriptions

 What needs packing and confirming 2 weeks before?

-With two weeks left, finish the bulk of packing and confirm the logistics with your mover so everyone is on the same page.
+With two weeks left, finish the bulk of packing and confirm the logistics so nobody is guessing on the day.

 - Finish packing non-essentials and label every box by room

-- Confirm the date, address, and access details with your mover
+- Confirm the date, both addresses, and access details with your mover

 - Arrange travel and accommodation for moving day